ljpatrick/ljpatrick.github.io/README.md

 # Liam Patrick
-Twister of ink.
+Twister of ink

-Creator and curator of old symbols and new meanings.
+Creator of old symbols

+Curator of new meanings

-Living in fear.
+Living in fear

+Dying in peace